An Avocado Face Mask Is A Superfood Smoothie For Your Face: 4 Recipes To Tinker With

 What makes avocado so great for skin?

-Avo also has tons of chlorophyll (that's what gives the tissue and oil their light-green hue), which research has shown can help improve mild to moderate acne when applied topically.
-And, finally, the oils expressed from avocado have been shown to promote collagen production: "Although more studies need to be done to explore whether avocado oil increases collagen production or not, research has shown an increase in soluble collagen production as well as inhibition of the enzyme lysyl oxidase that breaks down collagen," says board-certified dermatologist Keira Barr, M.D.
+Avo also has tons of chlorophyll (that's what gives the tissue and oil their light-green hue), which research has shown can help improve mild to moderate acne when applied topically2.
+And, finally, the oils expressed from avocado have been shown to promote collagen production: "Although more studies need to be done to explore whether avocado oil increases collagen production or not, 3research has shown an increase in soluble collagen production3 as well as inhibition of the enzyme lysyl oxidase that breaks down collagen," says board-certified dermatologist Keira Barr, M.D.

 The result?
 A really nourishing face mask ingredient.